jonathanbgn/jonathanbgn.github.io/_posts/2020-09-29-chatbot-universal-sentence-encoder.md

 Building a functional and useful chatbot is a non-trivial project.
 Fortunately, there has been impressive progress in the fields of machine learning and **natural language processing (NLP)** in the past few years.
 Moreover, the democratization and open-source sharing of cutting-edge deep learning models from research work at large tech companies like Google or Facebook is making it possible for anyone to implement the latest state-of-the-art solutions.

-The [Universal Sentence Encoder](https://ai.googleblog.com/2018/05/advances-in-semantic-textual-similarity.html), released by Google, is one of these new models available to everyone via [Tensorflow Hub](https://tfhub.dev/google/universal-sentence-encoder/4).
+The [Universal Sentence Encoder](https://ai.googleblog.com/2018/05/advances-in-semantic-textual-similarity.html), recently released by Google AI, is one of these new models available via [Tensorflow Hub](https://tfhub.dev/google/universal-sentence-encoder/4).
 Trained in a **multi-tasking** fashion, the model can encode sentences into meaningful continuous representations that work well on a range of different tasks.
 It is thus ideal for **transfer learning** and performs competitively with more complex models like [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)).
 Moreover, it can run much faster than BERT or other similar [Transformer](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)) models and is thus more applicable to real-world problems.
 There is even a [Lite version](https://tfhub.dev/google/universal-sentence-encoder-lite/2) of the model, small enough to run in Javascript on the client-side.

 ## The project